thisrod/pyfield/README.md

 Grids
 ---

-The mechanics of this are done by a class `Grid`.
-This is a abstract representation of a rectangular grid of points in R<sup>n</sup>, along with a system of grid coordinates.
-The points must form a rectangular grid, but this does not have to be aligned with the usual axes or start at the origin.
-We can represent a skew plane in space, and things like that.
+The mechanics of recording coordinates are done by a class `Grid`, representing a rectangular grid of points in R<sup>n</sup>, along with a system of coordinates.
+The grid need not be aligned with the usual axes or start at the origin: we can represent a skew plane in space, and things like that.

 At `Grid` is usually constructed from its axes, as